jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusions
 (2) Section GC 1 does not apply to a disposal of an emissions unit if the disposal is— (a) the surrender of the unit under the Climate Change Response Act 2002:
-  (b) the transfer of the unit to the Crown under a forest sink covenant under section 67Y of the Forests Act 1949:
+  (b) the transfer of the unit to the Crown under a permanent forestry scheme:
   (c) the transfer of a forest land emissions unit—
     (i) from the person (the transferor) who receives the unit from the Crown; and (ii) to a person (the transferee) as a party to a forestry rights agreement as defined in the Forestry Rights Registration Act 1983; and